British Jews: British Jewish literature

 British-born Jews have made a sustained contribution to post-war British letters across fiction, drama, poetry, and children’s literature.
 In drama, Harold Pinter of Hackney, the son of Jewish immigrants, became one of the most influential playwrights of the twentieth century and received the 2005 Nobel Prize in Literature.
 His work is frequently read through the lens of wartime evacuation and antisemitic prejudice in 1930s-40s London.

-Alongside Pinter, Arnold Wesker and Bernard Kops were central figures in post-war British theatre, associated with socially engaged writing that often drew on East End Jewish experience.
+Alongside Pinter, Oscar Lewenstein, Arnold Wesker and Bernard Kops were central figures in post-war British theatre, associated with socially engaged writing that often drew on East End Jewish experience.

 On television and stage, Jack Rosenthal wrote BAFTA-winning works on Jewish family and social life, including Bar Mitzvah Boy, The Evacuees and Oscar-award-winning Yentl.

 In fiction, Howard Jacobson is the best-known contemporary Anglo-Jewish novelist; his comic novel The Finkler Question won the 2010 Man Booker Prize and explores Jewish identity in modern Britain.

 Earlier Booker laureates include Bernice Rubens, the first woman to win the prize for The Elected Member (1970), and Anita Brookner, who won in 1984 for Hotel du Lac.
 Prose writers Clive Sinclair and Elaine Feinstein produced notable novels, poems and short stories that engaged Jewish themes and European literary influences.

 In poetry, Dannie Abse articulated a Welsh-Jewish voice that became prominent in post-war verse, and is widely considered one of the most important Welsh writers of the past century, also writing novels and plays.

 In children’s literature, poet laureate Michael Rosen has been a leading author whose work reflects a London Jewish upbringing, best-known for We're Going on a Bear Hunt (1989) and Sad Book (2004).